Scenario Driven Business Improvement

 03/14/2025 00:02:47 +0000

-The Key to Survival of Business Improvement
+One Key to the Survival of Formal Business Improvement Initiatives

 Every leader and manager realises that continual improvement is important.
 Yet why is it that so many improvement initiatives struggle to generate value and get discarded?
 I think that's a fair question today.